Physical Therapist Assistant

 PTA 120.
 Integrated Clinical Experience I. 2 Credits.

 This integrated clinical experience (ICE) provides students the opportunity for clinical observations and to enhance skill acquisition of the techniques learned in PTA 103 and PTA 104.
 The students will be exposed to early patient interaction, physical therapy professionals, and other healthcare professionals.
 Classroom activities will require student self-reflection on clinical and professional skills.
 Additional classroom topics include an introduction to Evidenced-Based PT Practice, Ethics and Professionalism, PTA Licensure, Cultural Sensitivity, the APTA and Stress Management.
 Adherence to the attendance policy and completion of this course with a final grade of C+ (77%) or better must be achieved in order to advance in the PTA program.
-Prerequisites: Enrollment in PTA; RDG 098, MAT 092, ENG 098, FYE 101, or placement; Corequisites: PTA 103, PTA 104.
+Prerequisites: Enrollment in PTA; RDG 098, MAT 092 or MAT 096, ENG 098, FYE 101, or placement; Corequisites: PTA 103, PTA 104.
 Fall.

 PTA 121.
 Integrated Clinical Experience II.
 1 Credit.